MuhammadFahadgithub/typescript-and-node-js-Q3-assignment/README.md

 # typescript-and-node-js-Q3-assignment
-in this repository I have solved personal massage assignment of typescript and node js.
+in this repository I have solved person name in lowercase, uppercase and titlecase; of typescript and node js.